 Nature Action 100 is a global investor engagement initiative focused on driving greater corporate ambition and action to reverse nature and biodiversity loss.

 The initiative engages companies in key sectors that are deemed to be systemically important in reversing nature and biodiversity loss by 2030.
 It was conceived by a group of institutional investors known as the Launching Investor Group.

 The initiative’s Secretariat and Corporate Engagement Working Group is co-led by Ceres and the Institutional Investors Group on Climate Change (IIGCC), and the initiative’s Technical Advisory Group is co-led by the Finance for Biodiversity Foundation and Planet Tracker.

-- Support engagements between investor teams and focus company executives and board members around initiative priorities.
+- Coordinates, informs, and supports engagements between investors and company executives and board members.

-- Identify corporate actions that need to be undertaken to protect and restore nature.
+- Details ambitious actions that need to be undertaken by companies to protect and restore nature.

-- Track the progress of focus companies against key indicators and provide annual progress updates.
+- Tracks the progress of companies against key benchmark indicators and provides annual progress updates.

 Investors participating in the initiative are engaging with 100 companies in key sectors that are deemed to be systemically important in reversing nature and biodiversity loss by 2030.
 The initial sectors included in the initiative are: biotechnology and pharmaceuticals; chemicals, such as agricultural chemicals; household and personal goods; consumer goods retail, including e-commerce and specialty retailers and distributors; food, ranging from meat and dairy producers to processed foods; food and beverage retail; forestry and packaging, including forest management and pulp and paper products; and metals and mining.
 These sectors are major drivers of nature loss due to their large impacts on habitat loss and overexploitation of resources, and their contribution to soil, water, and solid waste pollution.